mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 Unless xjbExcludes filters are given, standard excludes are in effect.
 These are:

 1. Files with the name "README.*"
 2. Files with the suffixes ".xml", ".txt" or ".xsd"
+3. Files or Directories whose names starts with "." (normally this implies hidden directories and setting files)
+4. Directories with the name "CVS"

 ## Example 7: Debugging jaxb2-maven-plugin executions